The unbeatable benefits of the VA loan program aren’t bestowed on every property that catches a military buyer’s eye.

 In order to garner VA approval, every home must undergo a VA appraisal.
 And although the VA appraisal has a reputation for being rigorous, its intentions are honorable: ensuring that homes purchased by veterans are fiscally and structurally sound.

 So how tough is the VA appraisal?
-In this post, we’ll explore three factors that can influence the rigidity of any VA appraisal: VA appraisal guidelines, the appraiser assigned to the property and the individual lender.
+In this post, we’ll explore three factors that can influence any VA appraisal: VA appraisal guidelines, the appraiser assigned to the property and the individual lender.

 How tough are VA appraisal guidelines?